Cookies & privacy

 Personal information covered by this privacy notice

-This privacy notice concerns the personal information we hold of our business and other contacts including of our clients and suppliers.
+This privacy notice concerns the personal information we hold of our business and other contacts including of our clients and suppliers, both current and prospective, and members of the public.

 This privacy notice does not cover personal information of survey respondents for surveys we conduct.
 We process that information as a data processor on behalf of our clients who are the controllers of that data and primarily responsible for ensuring that the personal information is protected and only used for lawful purposes.
 Should you have any questions concerning the use of your personal information in relation to a survey we conduct you should contact the entity for whom we are conducting the survey whose details should be provided to you with the survey.
 Alternatively, you can refer any questions or complaints to us using the contact details below and we will put you in contact with the relevant person directly.